fbpx

 What is tooth sensitivity?

-Tooth sensitivity is a common dental problem that causes discomfort or pain in the teeth when exposed to certain stimuli, such as hot or cold temperatures, sweet or acidic foods and drinks, or even cold air.
+Tooth sensitivity is a common dental condition that causes discomfort or pain in the teeth when exposed to certain stimuli, such as hot or cold temperatures, sweet or acidic foods and drinks, or even cold air.

-It occurs when the protective layer of the teeth, known as the enamel, wears down, exposing the dentin layer underneath, which contains tiny tubules that lead to nerve endings in the tooth.
+It occurs when the protective layer of the teeth, known as the enamel, wears down, exposing the dentine layer underneath, which contains tiny tubules that lead to nerve endings in the tooth.
 When the stimuli reach these nerve endings, they can trigger pain or discomfort.
 Tooth sensitivity can range from mild to severe and can affect one or more teeth.

-How tooth sensitivity is different from a toothache
+How tooth sensitivity differs from a toothache

 Tooth sensitivity and toothache are two different conditions.
-Tooth sensitivity is characterized by discomfort or pain in one or more teeth in response to certain stimuli, such as hot or cold foods and drinks, acidic foods, or brushing and flossing.
+Tooth sensitivity is characterised by discomfort or pain in one or more teeth in response to certain stimuli, such as hot or cold foods and drinks, acidic foods, or brushing and flossing.

 Types of tooth sensitivity

 Tooth sensitivity can present in different ways, and understanding the type of sensitivity can help identify the underlying cause and the appropriate treatment.
-The following are the common types of tooth sensitivity:
+The following are common types of tooth sensitivity:

 • Sensitivity to sweet or acidic foods: This type of sensitivity can cause a tingling sensation or sharp pain when consuming sweet or acidic food or drinks.